Carta marina

 The map is centered on Scandia, which is shown in the largest size text on the map and placed on the middle of Sweden.
 The map covers the Nordic lands of "Svecia" (Svealand) and "Gothia" (Götaland) (both areas in Sweden), "Norvegia" (Norway), Dania (Denmark), Islandia (Iceland), Finlandia (Finland), Lituania (Lithuania) and Livonia (Estonia and Latvia).
 The map is framed with longitudes and latitudes running from 55° to the Arctic Circle.

 The 1.70 m wide by 1.25 m tall map was printed in black and white from nine 55x40 cm woodcut blocks sequenced from west to east and north to south and identified in the center with the letters A through I.

 History

 The map was created in Rome during 1527–39 by Olaus Magnus (1490–1557), who arrived on a diplomatic visit for the Swedish government and stayed on, likely because his brother Johannes Magnus became involved in a religious feud with King Gustav I of Sweden.

 To construct the map, Magnus drew from a variety of ancient sources including Ptolemy's map in Geographia, and contemporary sources such as the work of Astronomer Jacob Ziegler.
 In addition to cartographic sources, Magnus also relied on the descriptions of sailors and his own observations.

-The map was in production for 12 years; the first copies were printed in 1539 in Venice.
+It took 12 years to make and the first copies were printed in 1539 in Venice.

 Olaus complemented the map with Historia de gentibus septentrionalibus ("A description of the Northern peoples") printed in Rome, 1555.
 These Latin notes were translated by Olaus into Italian (1565) and German (1567).